The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›

 The unknown Tank Man bringing an entire armored column to a halt on Changan Avenue near Tiananmen Square, 5 June 1989.
 Photo by Jeff Widener.

 The Chinese democracy protests of 1989 were born on the campuses of Beijing’s universities, and university students were the initial organizers.
-Some of those students, in exile, are still leaders today.
+Some of those students, in exile, are leaders still today.
 Was the Tank Man a university student?
 We don’t know.
 But it was the protest movement that originated within the universities that made his act possible.

 At their best, universities are nurseries of freedom.
 They take the beacon-moments of history and keep the memory of those moments alive, turning them outward to give courage to each successive generation.